Patient Questions, Answered

 Flu contagiousness timeline showing five stages: highly contagious flu, initial infection, peak infectivity, declining contagiousness, and minimally contagious flu.

 You can spread influenza for about 24 hours before symptoms appear and usually for 4–7 days after onset, with peak infectivity in days 2–3.
-Australian data show transmission drops after the first several days (AJE review; J Virology 2024; PLoS One; EuroSurveillance).
+The Australian Immunisation Handbook states that “virus can be detected in the upper airway for up to 1 day before symptoms start and around 3–5 days after illness finishes in adults” (Australian Immunisation Handbook).
+Peak transmissibility falls in the first 2–3 days (AJE review).

-Flu nurse tip: “The first three days are the riskiest for spread—rest, fluids, and avoid close contact if you can.”Aitor Aspiazu, Lead Nurse Consultant & Founder
+Flu nurse tip: “The first three days are the riskiest for spread—rest, fluids, and avoid close contact if you can.”Aitor Aspiazu, Founder & Chief Nurse Consultant

 When Can I Go Back to Work After the Flu?